cpbunker/transport/README.md

 Steady state calculation of transmission coefficient of a single electron incident on the spin-interacting scattering region.

 ## fcdmft
 Revision of DMFT code (due to Tianyu Zhu, Garnet Chan Group, Caltech) for calculation of the many body Green's function (MBGF) at a high level of quantum chemistry for an interacting region coupled to two noninteracting, block tridiagonal leads.
-This MBGF can then be used to obtain the linear response current due to a finite bias in the lead chemical potential( mu_L - mu_R !=  0) using the Meir Wingreen formalism.
+This MBGF can then be used to obtain the linear response current due to a finite bias in the lead chemical potential(mu_L != mu_R) using the Meir Wingreen formalism.

 Process as done by fcdmft/__init__.py (my code):
 1. Formalism of the MBGF